The Complete Guide to Dropbox Security and How to Protect Yourself from Hackers

 Google Drive is one of the most popular dropbox alternatives.

-It offers a huge amount of space for free, which you can use for storing your files and make them accessible from anywhere on any computer.
+It offers a huge amount of space for free, which you can use for storing your files and making them accessible from anywhere on any computer.

 Google Drive is a cloud storage service that offers up to 2TB of space for your files.